qualisys/qualisys_drone_sdk/README.md

 - smooth takeoff and landing
 - interrupt and land

-qfly can control swarms comprising an arbitrary number and combination of drones, e.g. [Bitcraze Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) and [Ryze Tello EDU](https://www.ryzerobotics.com/tello-edu) drones can be flown together.
+qfly can control swarms comprising an arbitrary combination of drones, e.g. [Bitcraze Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) and [Ryze Tello EDU](https://www.ryzerobotics.com/tello-edu) drones can be flown together.
+The maximum number of drones in the swarm depends on limitations of the drone's software and electronics as well as fleet management practicalities.

 ### Requirements